noora-mohdd/SCT_SD_1/README.md

-# task 01: Temperature Converter
+# Task 01: Temperature Converter

 This is a simple Python program that converts temperature values between **Kelvin (K)**, **Celsius (C)**, and **Fahrenheit (F)**.
 It prompts the user to enter a temperature and select the units to convert from and to.
 The program performs the necessary calculation and returns the converted value.